 Trusted.
 Trailblazing.

 UniSC’s Thompson Institute addresses society’s most pressing mental health issues.
-We integrate world-class research, clinical services and education under one roof, because it enables fast translation of research breakthroughs into practice.
+We integrate world-class research, clinical programs and education under one roof, to translate the latest science into programs that benefit society.
 Everything we do is underpinned by neuroscience.
 This uncovers promising new insights into mental health and how it is linked to our brain structure and function.

 Hope for trauma survivors